Ayutthaya Temples, Palaces, Attractions & Ruins You Must See

 Most visitors plan to explore Ayutthaya over a day trip.
 The thing, however, is that when you arrive in Ayutthaya, you realise that one day is barely enough to see a few Ayutthaya temples.
 Ayutthaya Historical Park is huge.
 The journey from Bangkok to Ayutthaya and back, in itself, can take over 3 hours, leaving you with limited time.

-We feel that two full days is enough to explore the Historical Park.
-If you are interested in history, you’ll require even more time.
+We feel that two full days are enough to explore Ayutthaya Historical Park.
+If you are interested in history, you’ll probably require even more time.

-If you plan to spend a night in Ayutthaya, Kantary Hotel Ayutthaya, is a top rated and highly recommended hotel in Ayutthaya.
-Their free shuttle service to attractions is a huge help, and you can even request an airport shuttle (for an additional charge).
+If you plan to spend a night in Ayutthaya, Kantary Hotel Ayutthaya, comes highly recommended.
+The hotel’s free shuttle service to attractions is a big help.